 “You can do anything you set your mind to…”

-A multifaceted creative professional with 15+ years of marketing, digital and advertising experience spanning the arts & culture, education and commercial sectors, Ruxandra is currently leading the marketing and communications strategy at City Year UK.
-Working closely with all teams, Ruxandra manages a variety of major marketing campaigns and initiatives, both on- and offline, while implementing a full rebranding process across all platforms.
+A multifaceted creative professional with 17+ years of marketing, digital and advertising experience spanning the arts & culture, education and commercial sectors, Ruxandra is currently leading the marketing and communications strategy at City Year UK.
+Working closely with all teams across London, Greater Manchester and West Midlands, Ruxandra manages a variety of major marketing campaigns and initiatives, with a particular focus on strengthening the brand and generating high-quality leads, contributing significantly to supporting profile-raising and income growth.
 Outside of work, she is also a photographer and writes fiction.

 Who is your hero?